How to Promote Abstract Thinking in Young Children

 You can reinforce and strengthen abstract thinking outside of their academic learning environment by letting kids apply their knowledge to other activities.
 A normal playground slide or climber could be imagined as a large mountain — can they make it to the top or reach the bottom to win a prize?
 These activities could also be something as simple as cutting a slice of pie for themselves.

 Why did they choose that size of a slice?
 Why did they feel hungry?
 Why did they pick pie over any other food choice?
 Asking these “why” questions spark a deeper level of thought that is critical to abstract learning.

 No matter your role in a child’s life, you can help guide their experiences to develop deeper abstract thoughts.
-Some ways you can boost a kid’s abstract thinking development are:
+Some ways to develop children’s abstract thinking include:

 - Encouraging dramatic play.

 - Performing science experiments.